 I’m a big fan of the saying “a happy customer tells a friend, an unhappy customer tells the world.”

-It reminds you that whether you’re looking to fight What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists… and eliminate the frictions in your business, or trying to adopt word-of-mouth as a marketing channel; you have to focus on satisfying the customers.
+It reminds you that whether you’re looking to fight churn and eliminate the frictions in your business, or trying to adopt word-of-mouth as a marketing channel; you have to focus on satisfying the customers.

-And since satisfaction is the result of the experience you have them go through, focusing on understanding What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… way before trying to improve it is the path to success.
+And since satisfaction is the result of the experience you have them go through, focusing on understanding customer experience way before trying to improve it is the path to success.
 In this article, I’ll answer any questions you might have related to customer experience.

 What is Customer Experience?